mmistakes/minimal-mistakes/docs/_docs/01-quick-start-guide.md

 From `v4.5.0` onwards, Minimal Mistakes theme-gem comes bundled with the necessary data files and will automatically use them via the [`jekyll-data`](https://github.com/ashmaroli/jekyll-data) plugin.
 So you no longer need to maintain a copy of these data files at your project directory.

-However like all other bundled files, you'll need to create and edit these data files to customize them.
+You'll need to create and edit these data files to customize them:
-The bundled data files are:

 - [`_data/ui-text.yml`](https://github.com/mmistakes/minimal-mistakes/blob/master/_data/ui-text.yml) - UI text [documentation]({{ "/docs/ui-text/" | relative_url }})
 - [`_data/navigation.yml`](https://github.com/mmistakes/minimal-mistakes/blob/master/_data/navigation.yml) - navigation [documentation]({{ "/docs/navigation/" | relative_url }})